anoma/namada/documentation/specs/src/user-interfaces/web-wallet/transparent-transactions.md

 There are a few steps involved in creating and signing a transaction:

-1. Create an `anoma::proto::Tx struct` and sign it with a keypair
+1. Create an `namada::proto::Tx struct` and sign it with a keypair
-2. Wrap Tx with a `anoma::types::transaction::WrapperTx` struct which encrypts the transaction
+2. Wrap Tx with a `namada::types::transaction::WrapperTx` struct which encrypts the transaction
-3. Create a new `anoma::proto::Tx` with the new `WrapperTx` as data, and sign it with a keypair (this will be broadcast to the ledger)
+3. Create a new `namada::proto::Tx` with the new `WrapperTx` as data, and sign it with a keypair (this will be broadcast to the ledger)

-### 1.1 - Creating the `anoma::proto::Tx` struct
+### 1.1 - Creating the `namada::proto::Tx` struct

 The requirements for creating this struct are as follow:

 - A pre-built wasm in the form of a byte array (this is loaded in the client as a `Uint8Array` type to pass to the wasm)
-- A serialized `anoma::types::token::Transfer` object which contains the following:
+- A serialized `namada::types::token::Transfer` object which contains the following:
   - `source` - source address derived from keypair
   - `target` - target address
   - `token` - token address